 "Cultural Heritage Team" means the person or persons appointed by the Registered Aboriginal Stakeholders as Monitor during Construction of the Development at the Sites identified in this CHMP.

-"DECCW" means the former New South Wales Department of Environment, Climate Change and Water, subsequently superseded by the OEH.
+"DECCW" means the New South Wales Department of Environment and Climate Change.